VimaGupta345/vimagupta.github.io/README.md

 ### Experience

-I am a Graduate Research Assistant since Jan'22, working with Dr. Tom Conte, on discovering novel solutions for the qubit mapping and routing problem for shuttling based architectures.
+During my master's, I worked as a Graduate Research Assistant since Jan'22, with Dr. Tom Conte, on discovering novel solutions for the qubit mapping and routing problem for shuttling based architectures.
 During my summer, I explored ML compiler frameworks for <a href="https://www.cerebras.net/" target="_blank"> Cerebras Systems </a>, where I had the opportunity to investigate how make <a href="https://arxiv.org/abs/2007.14062" target="_blank"> Large Language Models through more efficient through MLIR transformation passes.
 Previously, I have co-founded <a href="https://www.paceworkout.com/" target="_blank"> PACE </a>, a fitness <a href="https://previewday.create-x.gatech.edu/company/pace" target="_blank"> startup with CREATE-X </a>  poised to take over the health care industry, leveraging deep learning and computer vision techniques.

 As a Graduate Teaching Assistant for <a href="https://omscs.gatech.edu/cs-6476-computer-vision" target"_blank"> CS 6476 Computer Vision </a>, I worked on designing assignments, autograder and evaluation of assignments and course projects.
 Prior to my master's, I was a Design Engineer at <a href="https://www.arm.com/" target="_blank"> Arm </a>  where I worked on physical design implementation of high performance and low power design at the sub-system level for Arm V7-V9 cores (4nm, 5nm and 11nm), including power, performance and area optimization through octa-cluster co-design.
 During my undergrad, I also worked on <a href="docs/papers/Performance_Analysis_of_a_Visible_Light_Vehicle-To-Vehicle_Wireless_Communication_System.pdf" target="_blank"> foggy channel modelling </a> for autonomous vehicles that led to Best Paper Award at IMICPW.
 You can find my resume <a href="docs/papers/Vima_Gupta_PhD (11).pdf" target="_blank"> here </a>.